jhpyle/docassemble/about.md

 **docassemble** can collect uploaded documents, pictures taken with a smartphone, and the user's signature, which the user can write using a touchscreen or mouse.
 The documents created by **docassemble** can incorporate the user's signature and/or uploaded images.
+Audio and video can be easily integrated into questions.
+Interviews can the user information relevant to their current physical location by accessing the geolocation feature of the user's browser.

 ### Easy to develop